JazielGuerrero/c3_exploration/README.md

 }
 ```

-which replaces the default white background of the webview to transparent.
+which replaces the default white background of the webview for transparent.
 Then I build the webview.
-The `webview_Static.lib`
+The `webview_static.lib`
-contain in this repo already has the this modification applied.
+contain in this repo already has this modification applied.

 ### UI architecture